firecracker-microvm/firecracker-containerd/docs/architecture.md

 ![firecracker-containerd architecture](img/architecture-diagram.png)

+* Overview of possible design approaches can be found in the [design approaches doc](design-approaches.md).
-More details on the architecture of the shims and design decisions behind them can be found in the [shim design doc](shim-design.md).
+* More details on the architecture of the shims and design decisions behind them can be found in the [shim design doc](shim-design.md).